 - 7. No student shall be a candidate for more than one Part, or any Part and also for another Honours examination in the same term. - 8.
 No student who has been a candidate for any Part shall again be a candidate for the same Part. - 9.
+A candidate shall not offer in any Part of the Tripos a paper that they have previously offered in another University examination.

+Languages

-A candidate shall not offer in any Part of the Tripos a paper that he or she has previously offered in another University examination. - 10.
-Modern and Medieval Languages Examinations shall be held in the following languages: French, Languages German, Italian, Portuguese, Russian, and Spanish.
+10. Modern and Medieval Languages Examinations shall be held in the following languages: French, German, Italian, Portuguese, Russian, and Spanish.

-11. The following may present themselves as candidates for honours in Part IA:

-- (a) a student who has not obtained honours in another Honours examination, provided that he or she has kept one term and that three complete terms have not passed after the student's first term of residence; - (b) a student who has obtained honours in another Honours examination, in the year after so obtaining honours, provided that he or she has kept seven terms and that nine complete terms have not passed after the student's first term of residence. - 12.
-The scheme of examination for Part IA shall be:
+- 11. The following may present themselves as candidates for honours in Part IA: - (a) a student who has not obtained honours in another Honours examination, provided that they have kept one term and that three complete terms have not passed after the student's first term of residence; - (b) a student who has obtained honours in another Honours examination, in the year after so obtaining honours, provided that they have kept seven terms and that nine complete terms have not passed after the student's first term of residence.

+12. The scheme of examination for Part IA shall be: